Resources

 This renders templates from the templates/app directory into /etc/app using the Jet template engine, removing any files in the target not present in the source.

-This is implemented using the github.com/choria-io/scaffold Go library, you can use this in your own projects or use the included scaffold CLI tool.
+This is implemented using the github.com/choria-io/scaffold Go library.
+Use this in other projects or use the included scaffold CLI tool.

 ValueDescription